– scroll down to see further images –

 This is a very rare, early blade.
-It is straight, of wrought iron and forged as a single piece with a series of the maker’s thumb prints on both sides of the blade.
+It is straight, of wrought iron and forged as a single piece with a series of the maker’s thumb prints (pichit) on both sides of the blade.
 The thumb prints are such that even the patterns of the prints are visible in the metal.
-Quite how this was done without the maker being severely burned is not known.
+Quite how this was done without the maker being severely burned is not known, which has given rise to various theories and legends often associated with magic.

-Such blades are rare but this example is particularly rare because of the small, well chiselled humanoid or fetus-like figures known as a putut figures that decorate each side of the base of the blade.
+Such blades are rare and are thought to have been the prerogative of royalty.
+This example is particularly rare because of the small, well chiselled humanoid or fetus-like figures known as a putut figures that decorate each side of the base of the blade.

 Majapahit krises traditionally were prized among the Malays on the Malay Peninsula because of their perceived talismanic properties.
 Sheppard (1972, p.
 132) says that Malay shamans would have them as one of their rituals objects but that they were never intended to serve as a weapon.
 He says that a subgroup among these blades was referred to as a kris pichit – blades with finger of thumbprints running along them.
 According to Sheppard, ‘the finger impressions seem to have been made during the process of forging, for the damask pattern in the iron continues through the depressions.
 No one knows how these impressions were made, and the blades are so rare that some people believed that they must have been the work of smiths who were possessed of supernatural skill.’